f5devcentral/f5-agility-labs-xc/docs/class1/lab3.rst

 |                                                                                                                                   |
 +-----------------------------------------------------------------------------------------------------------------------------------+

-This is similar behavior to what we saw in the previous lab, but in this case the enforcement of the WAF policy is occurring on the CE node that is deployed in the AWS Lab Environment and not in the F5 Distributed Cloud Regional Edge.
+This is similar behavior to what we saw in the previous lab,but in this case the enforcement of the WAF policy is occurring on the
+CE nodethat is deployed in the AWS Lab Environment and not in the F5 Distributed Cloud Regional Edge.

+Congratulations you have successfully configured and secured application access within AWS!
+This marks the end of this lab.

 .. |lab300| image:: _static/lab3-appworld2025-topology-diagram.png
    :width: 800px